microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-01.md

 ## Advanced Challenges
-- For either Scenario, move the parameters needed for your Bicep files into a seperate ```parameters.json``` file.
-Review your bicep templates and determine which of these parameters you could move out into a seperate file.
+- For either Scenario, review your bicep templates and determine which parameters could be moved out into a separate ```parameters.json``` file.
 You can learn how to format your ```parameters.json``` file [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/parameter-files).

 [Back to Top](#challenge-01---provision-your-integration-environment)